2i2c-org/team-compass/finance/individual-ramp-cards.md

 **You must upload a receipt for all purchases, via ramp.com. **It is the responsibility of each 2i2c team member to upload receipts regarding transactions made with their personally assigned Ramp card.

 CS&S has requested that all Ramp information/transactions must be updated in Ramp by the end of day EVERY Friday.
 Failure to do so may result in the loss of access to a Ramp card.

+These receipts and transactions are reviewed during our weekly [Ramp approval process](#finance:managing-ramp).